In the Heat of the Night (TV series): Seventh season, 1993–1994

-Season 7 opens with Bill Gillespie being forced out of office and former Memphis, Tennessee Police Department Inspector Hampton Forbes (Carl Weathers) is hired as the new police chief by the city council.
-After nearly three decades on the Sparta police force, Gillespie does not receive a new contract from the council partly because his love affair with Harriet is now out in the open.
-He was also blocking an economic redevelopment plan in Sparta that many were in favor of, including corrupt investors, but it would not be beneficial to the small business community (this was discussed towards the end of Seasons 5 & 6).
-He seems to be accepting of his outcome, while Harriet doesn't hesitate to show her fury over the decision.
+Season 7 opens with a new beginning for all in Sparta.
+With Virgil Tibbs away on a leave of absence, now living in Jackson and attending law school full time, Chief Bill Gillespie is forced out of office and into involuntary retirement.
+In his place, former Memphis, Tennessee Police Department Inspector Hampton Forbes (Carl Weathers) is hired by the city council as Sparta's first black police chief and makes his first appearance in the season premiere.

+After nearly three decades on the Sparta police force, Gillespie is not offered a new contract from the council partly because his love affair with Harriet DeLong is now out in the open, bringing his tenure as chief to an end.
+He seems to be accepting of the outcome, while Harriet doesn't hesitate to show her fury over the decision.
+She constantly asks the council to vote again, but her requests are rejected.
+Meanwhile, Gillespie looks to the future with the purchase of a new home, with the hope that Harriet will eventually move in with him.

 The transition from Gillespie being in charge to Forbes taking over is slightly uneasy at the very start, but soon things smooth out.
 Gillespie's final case as Sparta's chief of police is a fatal shooting of a neighbor by a nine year old boy and it must be decided what is to be done with him.

 However, Gillespie is soon appointed as the interim Sheriff of Newton County when Nathan McComb suffers a heart attack and is too ill to continue his duties.
 Gillespie's function was solely to finish out McComb's term.
 This new appointment for Gillespie angers his enemies on the city council.
 They want an investigation, which is upsetting and hurtful for Harriet.
+However, Gillespie and Forbes seem unbothered by the drama and find that they get along and work together well.